mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 * `per_serving` (Float): The amount of calories per serving of the product.
 Fields which are specific to this product; they are not used in any other product.

+### Calories Field
+The amount of calories in the product.

+A `NutritionFactsLabelV1Calorie` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of calories to consume or not to exceed each day.
+* `per_100g` (Float): The amount of calories per 100g of the product.
+* `per_serving` (Float): The amount of calories per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

 ### Cholesterol Field
 The amount of cholesterol in the product.